Russo-Japanese War: When Asia defeated Europe

 The Battle of Mukden was fought from February to March of 1905.
 It was the largest land battle of the Russo-Japanese War, and it resulted in a crushing defeat for the Russians.

 Around 330,000 Russian soldiers were up against 270,000 Japanese soldiers.
-While the Russians had similar numbers, they were outgunned, and outmaneuvered.
+The Russians were outgunned and outmaneuvered.

 They suffered around 88,000 casualties in the battle, while the Japanese only lost around 77,000.